How PCBs still pollute the air today

 How do you recognize a strain?

 The tricky thing is that PCBs are colorless and odorless.
-Increased exposure is usually only detected through indoor air measurements or material analyses.
-In Germany, there are guideline values from which PCB concentrations remediation measures are recommended or even mandatory.
+Increased contamination is usually only detected through indoor air measurements or material analyses.
+In Germany, there are guideline values above which PCB remediation measures are recommended or even mandatory.

 What can the air-Q measure?